-SATURDAY of POLITICS, REVIEW LITERATURE, SCIENCE, and ART.
+REVIEW of POLITICS, SATURDAY LITERATURE, SCIENCE, and ART.

-CJ LITERATURE, SCIENCE, and ART.
+C LITERATURE, SCHENCE, and ART.
 This publication will consist exclusively of political matter, or of news embodied in original comments; and it will thus be distinguished from all existing periodicals in several important respects.
-It will differ from the weekly newspapers in the exclusion of merely borrowed news, and from the purely literary journals in the admission of political discussion.
-It is intended that it shall address itself to the principal topics in the Political, Social, and Literary World, which will be impartially handled by competent writers, which that liberality and independence which educated and reflecting minds demand from those who assume to guide and represent public opinion.

-and represent public opinion.
-The publication of the SATURDAY REVIEW is entrusted to Messrs, JOHN W. PARKER and SON, West Strand, to whom all communications may be addressed.
+It will differ from the weekly newspapers in the exclusion of merely horrowed nows, and from the purely literary journals in the admission of political discussion.
+It is intended that it shall address itself to the principal topies in the Political, Social, and Literary World, which will be impartially handled by competent writers, which will be impartially handled by competent writers, which using demand from those who assume to guide and represent public opinion.
+The publication of the SATERDAY REVIEW is entrusted to Messrs, JOHN W. PARKER and SON, West Strand, to whom all communications may be addressed.